LoopKit/loopdocs/docs/operation/features/ice.md

 ![img/ice-5.png](img/ice-5.png){width="500"}
 {align="center"}

-So, how can I use the "Glucose Change" to make this meal better?
-I can look at the observed ICE information and the observed carb entry Loop has recorded to adjust my insulin bolusing the next time we eat this meal.
+So, how can I use the ["Glucose Change"](#glucose-change-display)  graph to make this meal better?
+I can look at the observed carb information and the observed carb entry *Loop* has recorded to adjust my insulin bolusing the next time we eat this meal.

 For example, the biggest weakness I had in this (and suspected it even as I did the initial bolus) was that I underestimated the sauce's fast carbs.
-I can see this in the observed ICE graph having the early green peaks after the meal, and in the way that the observed carb distribution was more like 7:2 vs my original guess of 8:1 (slow:fast carbs).
+I can see this in the observed carb absorption graph having the early green peaks after the meal, and in the way that the observed carb distribution was more like 7:2 vs my original guess of 8:1 (slow:fast carbs).
 Overall, it appears that I guess on overall carb content pretty closely (90g vs. 89g observed).
 Next time we have General Tso's chicken, I will likely bolus it as 70g at 5 hours and 20g at 2 hours.

 ![img/ice-6.jpg](img/ice-6.jpg){width="700"}
 {align="center"}